AgoraIO-Community/CallAPI/Android/README.md

 AG_APP_ID=
 AG_APP_CERTIFICATE=
 ```
-- Run the project with Android Studio to begin your experience
+- Finally, open this project with Android Studio, and you can run it to start your experience.

 ## Integration